This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - I can’t help but question the pH balance of the Fresh Dog waterless bath foam.
 It’s not stated on the bottle, as it is with the dog dry shampoo powder.
 And it’s really important that you only bathe your dog using a canine pH-balanced shampoo.
 Human shampoos are formulated for human pH levels.

-Bonus Tip: When the bottle from any of your foaming dog products becomes empty, fill it with your favorite dog shampoo (and a small amount of water) to make your very own foaming dog shampoo!
+Bonus Tip: When the bottle from any of your foaming dog products becomes empty, fill it with your favorite dog shampoo (and a small amount of water) to make your own foaming dog shampoo!

 Here are 7 ways to keep your dog smelling fresh every day… without a bath.